RenderKit/embree/README.md

 `rtcSetGeometryUserData` was not called yet, `NULL` is returned.

-This function is supposed to be used during rendering, but only supported on the CPU and in SYCL on the GPU.
+This function is supposed to be used during rendering, but only supported on the CPU and not inside SYCL kernels on the GPU.
+Inside a SYCL kernel the `rtcGetGeometryUserDataFromScene` function has to get used.

 #### EXIT STATUS {#exit-status}